Applications are currently being accepted for the graduating class of 2022, beginning study September 2020.

 Applications are currently being accepted for the graduating class of 2021, beginning study September 2019.

-The Executive Master in Cybersecurity program is for mid-career executives with significant professional experience in technical or policy areas.
+The Executive Master in Cybersecurity program is for professionals with significant experience in technical or policy areas.
 They have an established track record of achievement and may already have an advanced degree in a technical or business domain.

 Applicants should demonstrate a record of organizational responsibility and professional achievement.
 Applicants’ records of academic achievement may include post-graduate degrees but there is no formal educational requirement beyond a bachelor’s degree.
 Applicants are not required to submit scores for the Graduate Record Exam.
 Where appropriate, applicants may be required to submit TOEFEL scores.

 Candidates are selected for the program based on what they will contribute to the peer learning community and their readiness to benefit from the program.
 The professional diversity of the cohort is a key benefit to the students.